 Breaking news!
 Google has started rolling out an update to its algorithm, dubbed by the SEO community as 'Fred'.
-The SEO blogs are buzzing about the massive fluctuations in rankings being observed around the world.
+The SEO blogs are buzzing about the massive fluctuations in rankings being observed in NZ and around the world.
 Did your rankings rise or drop with this change?
-Now would be a good time to get your rankings and your SEO strategy reviewed!
+Now would be a good time to get your rankings and your NZ SEO strategy reviewed!

 Which sites were fried by Fred, and which have benefited?